DoSzero/Android-EgyptQuiz/README.md

-# EgyptQuiz
+# Egypt Quiz
 ## Android , Kotlin , Quiz , SplashScreen

 ### 1-st PART  app was written  4 hours !!
 This is App is my test for position Junior Android Dev

-Maybe in the Future, I will End all of but at this moment its app ready for 60%
+Maybe in the Future, I will End all of but at this moment it's app ready for 60%
-### 2 cond PART
+### 2-cond PART
-for 19.08.2021 app redy for 90 %
+for 19.08.2021 app ready for 90 %
 spend 2 hours
-Totall 6 hours
+(In Total 6 hours)

 # Splash Screen  ✅
 <p align="center">